2026 Workshops

 Friday 9 October 2026

-In this one day workshop Eva Nemeth will explore the art of visual story telling.
+In this workshop Eva Nemeth will explore the art of visual story telling.
 She describes her approach as ‘quiet observation’ and says that it’s not so much about the equipment you use but developing a personal way of looking.
 The aim of the day will be to help you find your own focus to set you on the path to capture your own unique stories.

 This is an advanced workshop, suitable for those already familiar with the settings on their DSLR or mirrorless cameras.